jidris-spec/Weather-App/README.md

-This application presents the temperature, humidity, and wind speed corresponding to the location entered by the user in the search box.
+This application presents the temperature, humidity and wind speed corresponding to the location entered by the user in the search box.